Below is a brief overview of key Muse guidelines:

 Organizations may only submit one application per grant round.
 There will be two grant rounds per year (in Spring and Fall).

-- Program Support: Programs are typically operational each year; however, pilot projects and one-time efforts are also eligible.
+- Programs are typically operational each year; they are not one-time efforts.

 Requests Not Eligible For Funding

 - School districts and/or requests on their behalf

 - Multi-year requests (requests can be for a maximum of 12 months in duration)

 - Applications that combine requests for general operating, program, or project support

 - Fundraising events (See Music Event Fund.)

 - Single-day events (See Music Event Fund.)

 - Non-music related community requests (See Bohemian Foundation’s Community Programs for community support.)